Stones Of Uplifting Light - S.O.U.L

 Well, anyway, I was up in my studio painting a rock with a canoe scene on it.
 It is one of my favorite scenes and I constantly try to improve it.
 I was painting for inventory and for fun - that is why I chose that particular scene.
-As I was laying down layers of color, planning where my birch tree would go with the shoreline rocks and how the canoe would be positioned to maximize depth perception, my mind wandered to that guy and his daughter.
+As I was laying down layers of color, planning where a birch tree would go with the shoreline rocks and how the canoe would be positioned to maximize depth perception, my mind wandered to that guy and his daughter.
 Her requested last trip, based upon her prognosis, was to take a Boundary Waters canoe trip with her family.
 I dipped my brush into cadmium red and ultramarine blue and ivory black and blended them on my ice cream-cover pallet to fill the shadows of the daylight, I was overcome by the image of this woman who I don't know.
 I could see her joyously pulling this very canoe up on a rock-laden shore to unload packs with her family around her.
-In my other world as a BWCA outfitter and fishing guide, I've seen countless people do this for 40 years, so I know "the scene" very well.
+As a BWCA outfitter and fishing guide, I've seen countless people do this for 40 years, so I know "the scene" very well.
 You can see how happy many people were to be there among those who understand the whole "great outdoors thing" .
-My mind wandered to how this woman would let the green-steeped, sunlit morning on the portage guide her thoughts as she said encouraging words to her kids.
-They all followed into the brush to the great unknown that some portage through the wilderness unfolded before them.
-She'd lean into the weight of her Duluth pack on her back, negotiating the rocks and mud of the portage to climb that hill and ultimately see the shimmering blue and white waiting for her on the other side.
+The imagery of my thoughts lead to how this woman would let the green-steeped, sunlit morning on the portage guide her as she said encouraging words to her kids lugging packs and gear.
+They all followed into the brush to the great unknown as some portage through the wilderness unfolded before them.
+She'd lean into the weight of her own Duluth pack on her back, negotiating the rocks and mud of the portage to climb that hill and ultimately see the shimmering blue and white waiting for her on the other side.
 As my brush laid down more color by adding blues and whites into that scene at the end of the portage, a new idea came to mind.

 A Brighter Day

-I have a need to fix problems - I've heard it is a "guy thing".
-In my constant internal need to fix/enhance/improve using whatever talents and abilities available to me, I felt I needed to do something for this woman or, at very least, for her father or her family to brighten somebody's day.
+Like a lot of guys, I have a need to try to fix problems.
+I felt I needed to do something for this woman or, at very least, for her father or her family to brighten somebody's day.
 Anybody's day in that group....!
 This whole situation is very disturbing to me!

 None of these people know me from Adam.
 They know nothing about me; nor I them.
 At best, I know the grandpa somewhat having spent no more than perhaps two total hours with him.
 Nonetheless, I came up with this notion of sending this woman a memento of her final trip - something that should have meaning to her and if anything, brighten just a minute of her remaining time on this Earth.
-I would get this painted rock into her hands - but only if her dad thought it would help her.
-If it wasn't going to work, then I would back down and continue on with my art with nary an ounce of insult.
-It was just an idea I had and cost me only some time and paint.
-With my predetermined acceptance of the unknown outcome, I emailed the woman's father and included a photo of my painted rock.
-Then, I awaited his response hoping sincerely that he would feel neither insulted nor obligated.
-I have made many errors in my life and apparently lack that innate ability to recognize potential errors when they are presented to me in a slightly different form.
-Plus, after making the error, I 'm usually too late to set a new course.
-So, I just hit "enter" and braced for impact.
-Iceberg straight ahead - maybe.
+I would get this painted rock into her hands.

 An Idea is Born

-From this whole experience, I got a real sense of what a random act of kindness might do for somebody who is facing the end of their time and the unfairness of it all.
-I decided then and there, that I would begin researching people somehow to find those who are facing an untimely demise and great suffering in the prime of their life.
+From this whole experience, I got a real sense of what a random act of kindness might do for somebody who is facing the end of their time unexpectedly and the unfairness of it all.
+I decided then and there, that I would begin researching people to find those who an unexpected terminal illness.
 I would find out what they did that moved them and try my best to paint it on a stone from Lake Superior.
-Stones from that lake always feel timeless to me and seem well suited to this particular use.
-Then I would get the painted stone to them either by hand from a family member, friend, or mail.
-This would be a memento of one happy time in their life captured on a rock and for them, it has to be done for free.
+Then I would get the painted stone to them either by family, friend, or mail.
+This would be a memento of one happy time in the recipeint's life captured on a rock and for them AND it has to be done for free.

-Why?
-Because when I put myself in their shoes, I would be completely stunned by this, not only the rock but having someone who is a stranger who connects to me through a little work of art.
-I would immensely enjoy the memory and share it with my family or friends.
+Why FREE?
+Because.
+They didn't order the fine art stone and they don't know me.
+I'm not going to charge, but I want a piece of my art in their hands as a offering of emotional support with some therapeutic value.
+When I put myself in their shoes, I would be completely stunned by this, not only the rock but having someone who is a stranger who connects to me through a little work of art.
 As an artist, it is my small effort to make the world a brighter place for somebody else with no strings, no requirements, no paperwork.
 They don't even have to ask.
 It's just a stone with paint on it and time spent applying paint into a reflection of happier times.
-I want to believe that the vast majority of recipients would find joy and solace in getting a pretty stone from a complete stranger.
+I've shipped about 30 stones to date.
+I don't always hear back, but from the few who did send, the note has always been very moving.

 Click the Red Canoe for a Youtube video of me and my idea.

 Where am I going to take this?
 Stones Of Uplifting Light (SOUL).
-I will seek out people for whom their time is too short, try to find out about their background a bit and paint a stone for them.
+I seek out people for whom their time is up unexpectedly and try to provide a little emotional support for them - from me, a stranger.

-It is my hope that my big idea grows ultimately into a benevolent foundation to help people in some little way with art combined with the kindness of strangers.
-This is my intent and goal and I would appreciate the same help extended to me by strangers to do this.
-Your donation is used to brighten someone's day with a little piece of art.
-How cool is that?
+Ultimately, it is my hope that I am able to push SOUL into a benevolent foundation to help people in some little way using fine art combined with the kindness of strangers.
+I would appreciate the same help extended to me by strangers.
+Think about how your donation is used to brighten someone's day with a little piece of art.
+How cool is that, eh?